In this article:

 - Choose General cost:

-- Choose % of overall revenue:
+- Choose Constant % of overall revenue or Varying % of overall revenue:

-- Enter the percentage of your overall revenue this cost represents:
+- Enter the percentage of your overall revenue this cost represents, then choose when the cost begins:

-- Click Save & Exit:
+- Click Create & Exit:

 Entering an overall direct cost